Where to export? The most dynamic countries of 2022

-India: it is the country that demonstrated the strongest growth despite macroeconomic challenges in 2022, with exports in the metals sector growing by 23.6% compared to 2021, followed by the chemical-pharmaceutical sector (+19.2%) and instrumental mechanics (+11.1%).
+India: is the country that demonstrated the strongest growth despite macroeconomic headwinds in 2022, with exports in the metal sector growing by 23.6% compared to 2021, followed by the chemical-pharmaceutical sector (+19.2%) and instrumental mechanics (+11.1%).
 The important ones signs of acceleration of activity economic emerged in the final part of the 2021 have also found confirmation in course this year, thanks to an approach more effective in managing the increase of infections and to support the activity of investment encountered in both the industry corporate and in the public one.
 Various opportunities for Italian companies are also linked to the infrastructural development policies of the Indian government, pursued through a direct increase in public spending and incentivized through the prominent role established for Public Private Partnership (PPP) schemes.

 – Value of imports;

-– Average sales price;
+– Average selling price;

-– Italian market shares;
+– Italian market share;

 – Estimates of internal consumption;